What To Do In Montserrat?

 Cablecar, rack train and funiculars

 You can get to the monastery by car, cablecar or rack train.
+We often do in our private tours to Montserrat.
 The cable car was inaugurated in 1930 and it’s the fastest way to go uphill as it travels 1350m in 5min.
 If you are not scared of highs it’s a wonderful option to admire the landscape.
 If you prefer the rack train, it’s a slower option but very comfortable: it travels 5km uphill and the ride lasts 15 minutes.
-The funiculars are used once you are in the monastery area: one of them takes you even further up to see more views or take some hikes (get some information about the local paths at the Montserrat Tourist Information Point), the other saves you 15min of the walk to the chapel of the Holy Cave where it’s said the Black Madonna was found.

 Interactive Exhibition (Espai Audiovisual)